tensorflow/community/rfcs/20190506-filesystem-plugin-modular-tensorflow.md

    built at one version of TensorFlow core to be loaded by a range of TensorFlow core versions.
-If integration tests for API compatibility between version A of the plugin and version Z of TensorFlow core pass, as detailed on [modular TensorFlow RFC][modular_rfc], then version A of the plugin should be allowed to work with version Z of TensorFlow core and mandatory metadata should allow this.
+If integration tests for API compatibility between version A of the plugin and version Z of TensorFlow core pass, as detailed on [modular TensorFlow proposal][modular_rfc], then version A of the plugin should be allowed to work with version Z of TensorFlow core and mandatory metadata should allow this.
 If integration tests between version B of plugin and version Y of core fail then the metadata must forbid this combination.